Dwarvesforge/thorin/doc/src/functions/paths/t_base_path.md

 # t_base_path

-Return the base path depending on the `paths.BASE` config
+Return the base path depending on the `paths.base` config